 *A garden that is very therapeutic for people who suffer from sensory problems and integration disorders, such as autism and dementia.

 This environment is specially designed for visitors of all ages and abilities.
-Research shows that children's contact with nature is critical for their healthy develop-ment.
-For a toddler who is just beginning to explore the surroundings or a person with a sensory impairment, this garden provides a safe developmentally rich play environment.
+Research shows that children's contact with nature is critical for their healthy development.
+For a toddler who is just beginning to explore his/her surroundings or a person with a sensory impairment, this garden provides a safe, developmentally rich play environment.

 Opportunities for learning and self-discovery abound with fun water elements, hideaways, hidden creatures, and whimsical features that can be experienced throughout the garden.